Ijadele/FAQ-project/README.md

 ### Continued development

-Work on more real world problems to improve my JavaScript skills.
+Work on more real-world problems to improve my JavaScript skills.

 ### Useful resources

 - [W3Schools](https://www.w3schools.com) - This helped me in knowing how to use font face to display my fonts.
-I really liked this pattern and will use it going forward.
+I liked this pattern and will use it going forward.
 - [ChatGpt](https://chatgpt.com) - This is an amazing app which helped me finally understand toggling.
 I'd recommend it to anyone still learning this concept.

 ## Author